Rajpreet2206/VirtualDRAM_CPP_Implementation/README.md

 The class **VirtualDRAM** represents a virtual DRAM (Dynamic Random Access Memory) using **std::vector<uint_8>** to simulate memory storage.
 The constructor initializes the memory with a given size.
 It provides **write** and **read** methods to interact with the memory.
 In the main file, **VirtualDRAM dram(1024)** creates an instance of this class with 1024 bytes of memory.
 The main file uses **dram.write()** to store data and **dram.read()** to retrieve data.
 The **PIMOperation** class is an abstract base class for Processing-in-Memory operations.
 It declares a pure virtual **execute** method that subclass must implement.
 This is a base class for **BitWiseAND**.

 The **BitWiseAND** class inherits from **PIMOperation**.
 It implements a bitwise AND operation on a range of memory addresses.
 The **execute** method performs the AND operation on pairs of adjacent memory locations.
 In the main file, **std::make_unique<BitWiseAND>(0,10) creates an instance of this class.
 This operation is queued in the PIMController and later executed.

+The **PIMOperation** class is a crucial component in the Processing-in-Memory (PIM) system.
+The class manages a queue of PIM operations and executes them on a **VirtualDRAM** instance.
+It has a reference to a **VirtualDRAM** object and a queue of **PIMOperation** pointers.
+The constructor **PIMController(VirtualDRAM& dram_ref) : dram(dram_ref){}** takes to reference to a **VirtualDRAM** object, which it will use to execute operations.
+The method **queueOperation(std::unique_ptr<PIMOperation> op)** adds a new PIM operation to the queue.
+It takes ownership of the passed operation using a unique pointer.
+The method **executeAll()** executes all queued operations on the DRAM.
+It processes the queue until it's empty, executing each operation and then removing it fromt the queue.

 ## Relationship between these classes and the main file:
 1. The main file creates a **VirtualDRAM** object and uses it to store and retrieve data.